Nico Yennaris: Beijing Guoan

 On 31 January 2019, Yennaris transferred to Chinese Super League club Beijing Guoan for an undisclosed fee.
 He made 25 appearances and scored two goals during the 2019 season.
 Yennaris made 22 appearances without scoring during the COVID-19-affected 2020 season, which ended with a third-place play-off finish.
-Yennaris made just three appearances during the 2021 season (again affected by COVID-19) and in November 2021 he was forced to undergo two surgeries in London on an "uncommon" ankle injury.
+Yennaris made just three appearances during the 2021 season (again affected by COVID-19) and in November 2021 he was forced to undergo two surgeries in London on a calf artery embolism.
 He missed the entire 2022 season and underwent a third surgery in London in July 2022.
 By December 2022, Yennaris was undertaking outdoor training at the Arsenal Training Centre and by March 2023, he had returned to fitness and signed a two-year contract extension.

 Two weeks shy of two years since his previous appearance for the club, Yennaris made his first appearance of the 2023 season as a substitute for Zhang Xizhe after 76 minutes of a 3–1 defeat to Qingdao Hainiu on 25 April 2023.
 He finished the season with 22 appearances in all competitions.
 Ahead of the 2024 season, Yennaris signed a contract extension.
 He made 24 appearances and scored one goal during the 2024 season, in which the club narrowly missed out on AFC Champions League Two qualification.
 Yennaris was released at the end of the 2024 season, when his contract expired.
 His six-season career with the club ended on 98 appearances and three goals.

 Shanghai Shenhua

 On 8 January 2025, Yennaris signed a one-year contract with Chinese Super League club Shanghai Shenhua on a free transfer.
 His first competitive match involvement came as an unused substitute in the victorious 2025 Chinese FA Super Cup squad.
+Yennaris made 37 appearances during a 2025 season in which the club finished as Chinese Super League runners-up.
+Yennaris made seven appearances during the first half of the 2026 season, prior to undergoing calf vascular bypass surgery in London in July 2026.